-Table 11.7 shows parent perceptions of their child's weight, with results separately for mothers and fathers.
-The majority of both mothers and fathers of children aged 4-15 thought that their child was about the right weight (83% of mothers, 85% of fathers for boys, and 83% and 79% respectively for girls).
-Few parents of children in this age group thought that their child was too heavy (8% of mothers and 6% of fathers for boys, and 11% and 12% respectively for girls).
-Perceptions varied significantly between older and younger children, with a higher proportion of both parents likely to think children aged 11-15 were too heavy than children aged 4-10, as shown in Figure 11C.
+The majority of both mothers and fathers of children aged 4-15 thought that their child was about the right weight (80% of mothers, 85% of fathers for boys, and 80% and 78% respectively for girls).
+Few parents of children in this age group thought that their child was too heavy (8% of mothers and 5% of fathers for boys, and 12% and 15% respectively for

-Table 11.8 shows mean BMI and prevalence of obesity by mothers' and fathers' perceptions of their child's weight for all children aged 4-15.
-In cases where mothers and fathers thought that their child was about the right weight, the mean BMI of the children was 17.8kg/m2.
-However, the mean BMI when fathers judged their child as too heavy was lower than for mothers (23.6kg/m2 for fathers and 24.7kg/m2 for mothers).
-In the majority of cases where parents thought their child was too heavy, the child was in fact overweight or obese (93% for mothers and 84% for fathers).
-Most parents who thought their child was about the right weight were correct; however, just under a quarter had a child who was overweight or obese (23% among both mothers and fathers who thought their child's weight was 'about right').
+In cases where parents thought that their child was about the right weight, the mean BMI of the children was $18.0/m^2$ (mothers) and $17.80/m^2$ (fathers).
+In the majority of cases where parents thought their child was too heavy, the child was in fact overweight or obese, as shown in Figure 11I.
+Most parents who thought their child was about the right weight were correct; however, just under a quarter in this group had a child who was overweight or obese.